Cat5TV/plugin.video.category5/README.md

 # plugin.video.category5
-Category5.TV addon Offical Development for Kodi (version 1.0.13).
+Category5.TV addon Offical Development for Kodi (version 1.0.16).

 Watch all the episodes from the Category5 TV Network at your leisure, as well as the weekly live episodes of Category5 Technology TV.

+## Thanks
+This Kodi Add-On was originally developed by NateUK.
+Huge thanks to him for all the work that went into getting this off the ground.

 ## Install this script